Gora (novel): Plot

 The story mainly revolves around its protagonist, Gormohan alias 'Gora', a staunch Hindu Brahmin.
 Gora is a young man with a well-built body, good stature, white complexion, and a heavy voice.
 Because of his physique, he is the head of his circle of friends.
 Despite not being handsome, Gora is considered attractive because of his heavy speech and high stature.
 Gora's best friend is Binoybhushan aka Binoy.
 Binoy is a friendly and handsome young man.
 He has a special affection for Gora's mother Anandamayi, and regards Anandamayi as his mother as he was orphaned as a child.
 One day Binoy meets a Brahmo Samaji Paresh Babu and his daughter Sucharita when their wagon crashes outside Binoy's house.
 Binoy helps them, and starts visiting their house.
-And then Binoy is introduced to Paresh Babu, his wife Varadasundari, his eldest daughter Lavanya, middle daughter Lalita, and younger daughter Leela.
+And then Binoy is introduced to Paresh Babu, his wife Varadasundari, his eldest daughter Labonnyo, middle daughter Lolita, and younger daughter Leela.
 Along with them, he is introduced to Sucharita, the adopted daughter of Paresh Babu, and Satish, Sucharita's real brother.
 At the time of the story there is an ongoing conflict between the Brahmo Samaj and Hinduism; as Gora is a staunch Hindu who believes in untouchability, he forbids Binoy to meet Paresh Babu and his family.
 This leads to an argument between the two.
 Gora accuses Binoy of being attracted to Paresh Babu's daughter, but Binoy denies this.
-Gora's father Krishnadayal, a good friend of Paresh Babu, one day urges Gora to visit Paresh Babu's house to inquire about his well being.
+Gora's father Krishnadayal, a good friend of Paresh Babu, one day urges Gora to visit Paresh Babu's house to inquire about his well-being.
 When Gora goes there, Binoy is already present, disappointing and angering Gora.
 There, Gora is introduced to Haran alias Panu Babu, who is Bengali but has special affection for the British.
 Haran Babu is a special head of the Brahmo Samaj, and is going to marry Sucharita.
 Due to Gora's being Hindu, he does not get the same respect at Paresh Babu's house as Binoy did.
 He gets into an argument with Haran Babu.
 Sucharita, who earlier saw Gora as inferior because of his fanaticism, supports Gora by not supporting Haran Babu in the debate.
 Gora is then very angry with Binoy, but due to his special affection for him cannot leave him.